Martial Artists in the World

 Body Of Work

-Li made his silver screen debut with the Chinese movie, Shaolin Temple in 1982.
-He featured in a few critically-acclaimed and commercially successful ventures like the Fist of Legend (1994) and the Once Upon a Time in China series (1991–1993).
-However, Li took “Lethal Weapon” (1998) to jump into the Hollywood bandwagon.
-Two years later, he finally established himself as the male lead with “Romeo Must Die”.
+Li made his silver screen debut with the Chinese movie Shaolin Temple in 1982.
+He featured in a few critically-acclaimed and commercially successful ventures like Fist of Legend (1994) and the Once Upon a Time in China series (1991–1993).
+However, Li took “Lethal Weapon” (1998) to jump on the Hollywood bandwagon.
+Two years later, he finally established himself as the male lead with “Romeo Must Die.”

 Awards and Nominations